 Have you ever pressed some keyboard combination that suddenly opens a new window on your web browser similar to the following?:

-Even thou you have not seen this window in your life, this window is one of the essential tools for web development.
-It is really important that you familiarized yourself with it.
+Even though you have not seen this window in your life, this window is one of the essential tools for web development.
+It is really important that you familiarize yourself with it.
 This window is called the inspector or a webpage, or simply an inspector.

 There are 3 ways of accessing the inspector of a webpage:

 - Right-click any element (text, image, button, etc.) from the webpage.

 - Select “Inspect” (PC) or “Inspect element” (Mac).

 - Press simultaneously Ctrl-Shift-C (Windows) or Cmd-Opción-C (Mac OS and Linux).

 - Select the Inspect option from the Developer menu (it can appear as a submenu in View menu on Mac).